 - 7.7.1.
 The Uplands is an established unauthorised site that has been present and occupied in this location for many years.
 It is a small family owned and occupied site located approximately 1km from Dickens Heath village centre.
 The site is not visually obtrusive; it is located to the rear of an existing residential property and is well screened along the side and rear boundary.
-The site is in an accessible location and performs well against the other criteria in Policy P6 of the Solihull Draft Local Plan. - 7.7.2.
-A planning application for 4 pitches at the site has been submitted to the Council.
-The outcome of this application is still to be determined.
+The site is in an accessible location and performs well against the other criteria in Policy P6 of the Solihull Local Plan. - 7.7.2.
+In November 2013, planning permission was granted for 4 pitches; the site allocation is, therefore, consistent with the existing permission for the site.